alexfigliolia/galena/README.md

     this.totalArrayElements = state.connectedUsers.length;
   }

-  // When an update occurs let's see if the length of the
+  // When an update to state occurs let's check if the length
-  // connectedUsers array has changed override onUpdate({ state }: State) {
+  // of the connectedUsers array has changed override onUpdate({ state }: State) {
     const connectedUsers = state.connectedUsers
     if(